 Therefore, to place a company into Compulsory Liquidation, one or more of the company’s creditors must then petition to the court for a Winding Up Petition.
-Once in compulsory Liquidation, however, all assets now liquidated into cash and the proceeds used to repay outstanding debts the company owes.
+Once in compulsory liquidation, however, all assets now liquidated into cash and the proceeds used to repay outstanding debts the company owes.

 Can I Then Stop A Winding Up Petitions?

-YES, You need to act fast.
+YES, you need to act quickly.

-Dependant on how far along the process your company is, then a few options remain available:
+Depending on how far along the process your company is, then a few options remain available:

 What Happens When A Company Enters Compulsory Liquidation Following A Winding Up Petition?